-AAVAS shall include the Recommendations made by the Financial Action Task Force (FATF) the reports and guidance notes on KYC/AML issued by the Indian Banks Association (IBA), and other agencies, guidance note circulated to all cooperative banks by the RBI etc., may also be used in risk assessment.
+AAVAS shall include the Recommendations made by the Financial Action Task Force (FATF) the reports and guidance notes on KYC/AML issued by the Indian Banks Association (IBA), guidance note circulated to all cooperative banks by the RBI etc., may also be used in risk assessment.
 Further, AAVAS briefly discuss Risk Categorisation of customers in its Credit Policy, approved by Board.

-7. CUSTOMER IDENTIFICATION PROCEDURE (CIP)
+8. CUSTOMER IDENTIFICATION PROCEDURE (CIP)